 Attracting workers from interstate and expatriates returning to Australia

 Recruiting from overseas is not the only way that you might be able to fill your vacancies.
 Western Australia is a great place to live and work and advertising your vacancies interstate may be a good way to attract Australians to your jobs.

-With sustained growth in WA, it has never been a better time for expatriates to return to Western Australia.
 Using some of the organisations above, you should be able to find where expatriates with the skills you require are located and use a targeted recruitment campaign to attract them here.